Zacks Earnings Trends Highlights: Exxon, Chevron, Ford, Apple and JPMorgan

 For Immediate Release

-Chicago, IL – April 1, 2021 – Zacks Director of Research Sheraz Mian says, “Total 2021 Q1 earnings are currently expected to be up +19.9% from the same period last year on +5.6% higher revenues."
+Chicago, IL – April 8, 2021 – Zacks Director of Research Sheraz Mian says, “Total 2021 Q1 earnings are currently expected to be up +20.6% from the same period last year on +5.6% higher revenues, with a combination of easy comparisons and strong gains in a number of sectors giving us the growth rebound."

 Note: The following is an excerpt from this week's Earnings Trends report.
 You can access the full report that contains detailed historical actual and estimates for the current and following periods, please click here>>>